terraphast/terraphast/README.md

 ### Download & Compilation (on unix systems)

 1. Click on the `Clone or Download` button of this page in order to obtain the source code.
-2. Open the terminal emulator of you choice and navigate to the subfolders [terraphastI](terraphastI) and/or [terraphastII](terraphastII)
+2. Open the terminal emulator of your choice and navigate to the subfolders [terraphastI](terraphastI) and/or [terraphastII](terraphastII)
 3. Execute the following operations:

     1. `mkdir build`